ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 💭 **Reality Check:** Technical debt is familiar territory.
 But ethical debt in AI?
 That's a product killer.

-**The wake-up calls that reshape perspective:**
-- Resume screening tools learning hiring bias from historical data
-- Content filters that work great for some users, terribly for others
-- "Personalization" that feels more like manipulation to users

-**What effective Product Owners do differently:**
-- Ask "Who does this fail for?" before every AI feature ships
-- Make bias testing non-negotiable in the definition of done
-- Ensure AI decision-making can be explained (or don't ship it)

 The hardest lesson?
 Ethical problems show up as business problems first—poor retention, bad reviews, regulatory heat.
 By then, the damage is done.

 Successful Product Owners now treat AI ethics like security requirements: built in from day one, not patched in later.

-> **⚠️ Reality Check:** AI features fail more often due to bias and ethical issues than technical problems—something many of us with technical backgrounds don't expect.

-Consider this: a resume screening tool launches successfully, but three weeks later discovers it's systematically filtering out qualified candidates from underrepresented backgrounds.
-The algorithm learned from historical hiring data that reflects decades of unconscious bias.

-This pattern repeats across industries, making ethical considerations as critical as technical performance in AI product development.

 ### What I've Started Doing Differently